thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>2.
 Bandwidth is reduced on the EtherChannel but should be no outage
 <br>3.
 HSRP should NOT fail over

-We will take down SW1's E0/2 to see what happens:
+Take down SW1's E0/2 to see what happens:

 <br>